Table of Contents

 The lymphatic system drains the peritoneal cavity and the 70-80% of the peritoneal lymphatic flow is through the subdiaphragmatic lymphatic system, which also removes macromolecules and foreign substances.

 According to the three-pore model, solute and water transport occurs across the peritoneal capillary through pores of various sizes and the critical barrier to peritoneal transport is the peritoneal capillary system.
 The peritoneal surface area can be affected in peritonitis.

 Subdivisions of Abdominal Organs

 The abdominal organs can be subdivided into intraperitoneal, retroperitoneal, secondary retroperitoneal and infra-peritoneal depending on whether the visceral peritoneum envelops them or whether they are connected by the mesentery.

-This includes organs which are completely surrounded by the visceral peritoneum, e.g. stomach, first part of duodenum, jejunum, ileum, cecum, appendix, transverse colon, sigmoid colon, upper 1/3rd of rectum, liver, spleen and tail of pancreas.
+This includes organs which are completely surrounded by the visceral peritoneum, e.g. stomach, first part of duodenum, jejunum, ileum, cecum, appendix, transverse colon, sigmoid colon, upper 1/3rd of rectum, liver, spleen, and tail of the pancreas.

 This includes abdominal organs which were formed intra-peritoneally during embryonic life, later lost their mesentery and became retroperitoneal as the small intestine expanded.
 So, only their anterior surface is covered with peritoneum, e.g. ascending and descending colon (but not the transverse colon, sigmoid or the cecum), the head, neck, and body of the pancreas (but not the tail, which is located in the splenorenal ligament), the duodenum, except for the proximal first segment, which is intraperitoneal.